mozilla/webmaker-android/README.md

 ```

 #### Components
 Components look just like views in terms of structure (because they are the same!) but are designed to be rendered inside of a view.
-For this reason, we keep them logically seperated in a directory called `components` at the top level of the project.
+For this reason, we keep them logically separated in a directory called `components` at the top level of the project.
 A component is rendered by a view via the `v-component` directive.

 ```html
 <div v-component="myComponent"></div>